Lyon-Ynov-Campus/YTrack/subjects/e-commerce-website/Readme.md

 In this segment, users must be able to :
 * Add product in number to your cart
 * Erase his cart.
-* Choose between several payment method.
 * See his order details before processing the payment
 * See the state of the payment
 * See commands history

 The cart informations must be save with cookies.
-A mail is send to the user to confirm his command when this one process to his payment.

 ## Admin
 When a user have the grade "Admin" he must be able to :